• Cozy Winter Recipes

 1 pound cod, cut into 4 equal filets

-• Place fish on prepared broiler pan and bake at 500°F for 15-17 minutes or until fish flakes easily with a fork and reaches an internal temperature of 145°F.
+• Bake for 15-17 minutes, or until the fish flakes easily with a fork and reaches an internal temperature of 145°F.

 Nutrition Information